 One approach that has been successful in these analyses is the Viterbi algorithm that is widely used in communications systems management and voice recognition.
 [6] There is significant conversation in the community about the use of the Viterbi algorithm to analyze Hidden Markov processes in a general way.
 [7] This might prove especially useful when modeling “red force” in battlefield simulations/

-Para 2.4 OK DOD requires new fiscal reality – what can Quantum Computing bring to the table?

-One or two paragraphs on how this may be the right model for simulations

 Martingale Analyses

 Martingale analyses are also useful in systems engineering and may be employed successfully in simulations of life-cycle sustainment for the analysis of that sustainment or for the better simulation of weapons’ capabilities on the live, virtual or constructive battlefield.
 Unlike Markov, martingale analyses take very good heed of and are influenced by previously states.
 The basic formulation for this set of affairs is: